MahdiAhmadi2003/optional_SE/README.md

-this file is read me.
+This file is for descriptions.

+kmeans and dbscan files are for Mahdi Ahmadi.